A WEEK IN WESTERN BHUTAN

-Visit the Royal Textile Academy, which provides an excellent introduction about the techniques, style of various textiles woven in the country along with exhibition of the national dress ‘gho’ for men and ‘kira’ for women.
+Visit the National Library, Institute of Zorig Chusum literally means the thirteen traditional arts and crafts, Royal Textile Academy, which provides an excellent introduction about the techniques, style of various textiles woven in the

 The first stop after leaving Thimphu is Dochula pass at 10,500 ft.
 (23km from Thimphu – 45 minutes drive), where you can see one of Bhutan’s most enchanting views.
 If weather permits, from this pass, the breathtaking peaks of Bhutan’s northern border can be viewed.

 DAY 4 | PUNAKHA SIGHTSEEING